sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 The infrastructure provides a fuzzing API to randomly select the list of paths, keys and gNMI operations to be validated along with the expected responses.
 The set of paths, keys, payload and expected response messages are provided as the artifact to the test cases.

 The list of paths will also include the paths which are not supported by the UMF and invalid keys.
 These paths are used in the test cases to validate the negative testing and gNMI server's performance metrics.

-The first few runs of these stress tests are used to establish the baseline benchmarks for each gNMI operation and for each test case.
-The baseline benchmarks are stored in the table along with the list of gNMI paths, payloads, keys and expected response.
-There will be another test which runs at the end of each test which analyzes the performance report against the baseline benchmarks for that system.The test will fail if the performance exceeds the benchmarks.

-We use up to 2 pictor clients, 6 SFE clients( 3 over inband and 3 over outerband ) for the gNMI service.
-The test plan assumes that max needed clients are 5(2 set and subscribe clients and 3 get/subscribe clients) for the stress testing based on the production use case.

 **Challenges:**